Kjetil Siem: South African soccer

-After a period as director in Norsk Toppfotball from 2006 to 2007 he was hired as chief executive of the South African Premier Soccer League in 2007.
+Siem was hired as chief executive of the South African Premier Soccer League in 2007.
 His tenure coincided with the 2010 FIFA World Cup, and he was among other things responsible for the opening match at Soccer City stadium.
 In 2012 he was appointed Secretary-General for the Football Association of Norway, replacing Paul Glomsaker.
 He immediately began a campaign to improve fair-play within Norwegian football, he introduced the Handshake for peace in which the two teams captains makes an obligatory handshake at the final whistle, this was in cooperation with the Nobel Peace Center.
-Siem started in 1994 the Soccer against crime project in Cape Town, South Africa and has since been involved in helping deprived communities.